sundials-codes/ceda-demonstrations/README.md

 ## Installation

-The following steps describe how to build the demonstration code in a Linux or OS X environment.
+The following steps describe how to build the demonstration code in a Linux or OS X environment.  **Note: these instructions are currently outdated**

 ### Gettting the Code